Kansas Health Department's Hopeful-Looking COVID-19 Assessments Are Drastically Undercounting Cases

 This story has been updated to reflect a change in policy since the story was originally published.

-Kansas Department of Health and Environment spokesperson Kristi Zears explained in an email to KCUR that asymptomatic cases would be added to the state’s tally of cases based on the date that they were diagnosed.
+Kansas Department of Health and Environment spokesperson Kristi Zears explained in an email to KCUR on Monday that asymptomatic cases would be added to the state’s tally of cases based on the date that they were diagnosed.

 The addition of the asymptomatic cases appeared to immediately shift the trends shown in the state’s data.
 While case data from the previous week, which omitted asymptomatic cases, suggested a decline in new cases, data since the policy change shows cases have roughly plateaued after increasing in late April.